Split-single engine: Puch

 After World War I ended, Austrian industry struggled to recover.
 Italian engineer Giovanni Marcellino arrived at the main factory of Puch with the instruction to wind up operations.
 Instead of liquidating the factory, he settled in the town and designed and began production of a new split-single engine which debuted in the 1923 Puch LM racing motorcycle.
 Influenced by industrial opposed-piston engines, the Puch engine had asymmetric port timing and pistons arranged one behind the other (instead of the side-to-side arrangement used by Garelli).
 To avoid flexing of the connecting rod, the small-end bearing of the cooler intake piston was arranged to slide slightly fore-and-aft in the piston.
 In 1931 Puch won the German Grand Prix with a supercharged split-single.
 By 1935, a four-cylinder version of the Puch split-cylinder design produced 14 hp and was used in motorcycles.
+Since 1938 Puch produced the GS 350 model, each piston has its own connection rod.

+Triumph-Werke Nürnberg

+1939-1943 the model BD 250 with asymmetric port timing was produced.
+Each piston had its own connection rod.

 Motor racing

 From 1931 until 1939, DKW racing motorcycles powered by split-single engines dominated the Lightweight and Junior racing classes.

 At the 1931 and 1932 Indianapolis 500, Leon Duray's competed with cars powered by the 16-cylinder Duray U16 engine using a split-cylinder design.

 In 1935, the Monaco-Trossi Grand Prix car was built with a 16-cylinder radial engine using a split-cylinder design.